GLIDE: A Coordinated Aerial-Ground Framework for Search and Rescue in Unknown Environments: Hardware Implementation

 Goal-searching UAVs provide two planning options: (i) autonomous waypoint surveys uploaded via QGroundControl with a site geofence, and (ii) manual pilot supervision for scenario-dependent exploration.
 The perception stack (utilizing Docker Compose and pymavlink) bridges the flight controller and Jetson, launches sensor drivers, runs the ROS2 detection node, georeferences detections, and transmits/caches results.

 The ego-vehicle incrementally updates the roadmap to incorporate georeferenced victim detections and free-space waypoints, while treating non-traversable regions as hard obstacles.
 LiDAR returns are fused during graph construction to enforce local safety.
 The planning graphs are persistent throughout the mission, enabling the system to accumulate situational knowledge over time rather than discarding previously constructed structures.
+Trajectories from the time-optimal planner are executed by a rate-limited PID tracking controller.